nlpdjk/UniHetero/README.md

-## 1. Download dataset:Download and process the data in the same format as in `data/`.
+## 1. Download and process the data in the same format as in `data/`.

 - [GENIA](http://www.geniaproject.org/genia-corpus)
 - [CADEC](https://pubmed.ncbi.nlm.nih.gov/25817970/)